DaveL17/Indigo-Action-Group-Delay/README.md

 ### Output
-When run, the shim will create a separate process (thread) and execute the action group after the specified delay.
+When run, the shim will create a separate process (thread) and execute the chosen action group after the specified delay.
 When the action group is executed, the script will write `Delayed action group 12345678 executed.` to the Indigo events log.